 Before even reaching the ten-minute mark of episode one, a creeping fear began to overtake me.
 Maybe Infinite Stratos wasn’t a series I had failed to remember.
 Maybe it was something worse.
 Having now sat through this show again, I can confirm that suspicion.

 This wasn’t an anime I forgot.
 This was an anime I blocked out of my mind.
 Infinite Stratos was atrocious.
-Past Odyssey tried to warn me.
+Past me tried to warn current me.

 This series was bad.
 There is no way around that.
 However, was there anything good?